Infinite-Nomic/Infinite-Nomic/rules.md

 The votes for the motions(or neither) are couted at the end of the Royal Council.

+A player may cast one vote for free.
-Players may expend CP to gain votes (1CP = 1 vote).
+Players may expend CP to gain further votes (1CP = 1 vote).

 # Rule 27
 Players receive 1CP for;
-Royal Council occurring
 Proposing a motion
 Having their motion chosen for voting
 Having their motion receive the most votes